nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

      Expected: No employee leave is added (missing parameters).
 Error details shown in the result display.

    7. Test case: `addleave id/EID1234-5678 from/2023-11-11 to/2023-11-13`<br>
      Expected: No employee leave is added (leave date(s) already exists).
 Error details shown in the result display.

    8. Test case: `addleave id/EID1234-5678 from/2023-12-05 to/2023-12-04`<br>
       Expected: No employee leave is added (invalid date order).
 Error details shown in the result display.

-1. Adding leave while only some employees are being shown
+2. Adding leave while only some employees are being shown

    1. Prerequisites: Filter some employees using the `find Marketing` command.
 Some employees in the list.
      Employee with id "EID1234-5678" has leaves "2023-11-11" and "2023-11-12" and is not in displayed list.

    2. Try the test cases in the previous section (Adding leave while all employees are being shown)
+     Expected: Same as the previous section

+### Deleting Leave for an Employee

+1. Deleting leave while all employees are being shown

+   1. Prerequisites: List all employees using the `list` command.
+At least 1 employee is in the list.
+      Employee with employee ID "EID1234-5678" is in the list, and has leaves "2023-12-01", "2023-12-02", and "2023-12-03".

+   2. Test case: `deleteleave id/EID1234-5678 from/2023-12-01 to/2023-12-02`<br>
+      Expected: The leave dates "2023-12-01" and "2023-12-02" are deleted from the leave list of the employee with ID "EID1234-5678".
+      Details of the employee's leave list shown in the result display.

+   3. Test case: `deleteleave id/EID0000-0000 from/2023-12-04 to/2023-12-05`<br>
+      Expected: No employee leave is deleted (ID does not exist).
+Error details shown in the result display.

+   4. Test case: `deleteleave id/EID12345678 from/2023-12-04 to/2023-12-05` or `deleteleave id/EID1234-5678 from/2023-30-11 to/2023-30-11`<br>
+      Expected: No employee leave is deleted (incorrect field format).
+Error details shown in the result display.

+   5. Test case: `deleteleave id/ from/2023-12-04 to/2023-12-05` or `deleteleave id/EID1234-5678 from/ to/2023-12-05` or `deleteleave id/EID1234-5678 from/2023-12-04 to/`<br>
+      Expected: No employee leave is deleted (empty fields).
+Error details shown in the result display.

+   6. Test case: `deleteleave from/2023-12-04 to/2023-12-05` or `deleteleave id/EID1234-5678 to/2023-12-05` or `deleteleave id/EID1234-5678 from/2023-12-04`<br>
+      Expected: No employee leave is deleted (missing parameters).
+Error details shown in the result display.

+   7. Test case: `deleteleave id/EID1234-5678 from/2023-12-05 to/2023-12-04`<br>
+      Expected: No employee leave is deleted (invalid date order).
+Error details shown in the result display.

+   8. Test case: `deleteleave id/EID1234-5678 from/2023-12-04 to/2023-12-05`<br>
+      Expected: No employee leave is deleted (no leaves exist between "2023-12-03" and "2023-12-05").
+Error details shown in the result display.

+2. Deleting leave while only some employees are being shown

+   1. Prerequisites: Filter some employees using the `find Marketing` command.
+Some employees in the list.
+      Employee with id "EID1234-5678" has leaves "2023-12-01", "2023-12-02", and "2023-12-03" and is not in displayed list.

+   2. Try the test cases in the previous section (Deleting leave while all employees are being shown)
       Expected: Same as the previous section

 ### Editing Leave for an Employee